lehelthemage/PostmatesGeocoderService/readme.md

  1) git clone this project to a new directory
  2) prepare a python 3.6 environment
+ 3) install required modules listed in requirements.txt
- 3) in the shell, within the said environment, run: python GeocoderService/runserver.py
+ 4) in the shell, within the said environment, run: python GeocoderService/runserver.py

 * **URL**